acquireio/acquire-gtm-template/README.md

 # Acquire GTM Template

-## How to add GTM Tepmlate in Workspace?
+## How to add GTM Template in Workspace?

 First Open Google Tag Manager Dashboard in your workspace and Click On **'Template'** menu.